Generalization of a Ramanujan identity: Abstract

 \section{Abstract}

-In this paper we would like to generalize a curious identity by Ramanujan.
-In his notebooks the following expression appears two times:

-The Euler product for the Landau--Ramanujan constant could have motivated this observation.
-Berndt asks whether Ramanujan's identity is an isolated result, or if there are other identities of this form.
-With this work we also would like to give a possible answer to Berndt's question.
+The Euler product for the Landau--Ramanujan constant could have motivated a curious identity by Ramanujan that appears in his notebooks two times.
+This observation involves a square root and the first four prime numbers of the form $4n+3$, i.e., $3, 7, 11, 19$.
+Berndt asks whether Ramanujan's identity is an isolated result, or if there are other identities of this type.
+With this work we would like to give a possible answer to Berndt's question.